 play field, collision type, etc).
 There is also a very simple level

-setup.
-Also there are limited attack waves patterns, where you could
+limited attack wave patterns, where you could

 In the leap year